Lasers for cellulite: do they work?

 My LLLT experiment

-Theorising that it may be the low energy of those systems that was responsible for the lack of results (some of them use as little as 300 milliWatts of total power on the whole body, which is pathetically little, to put it mildly) I have trialled a powerful 12 Watt system (12,000 milliWatts) on a small skin area, as opposed to treating the entire body with the usual 300 milliWatt systems used for non-surgical “laser lipo”.
+Theorising that it may be the low energy of those laser systems that was responsible for the lack of results with cellulite (some of them use as little as 300 milliWatts of total power on the whole body, which is pathetically little, to put it mildly) I have trialled a powerful 12 Watt system (12,000 milliWatts) on a small skin area, as opposed to treating the entire body with the usual 300 milliWatt systems used for non-surgical “laser lipo” (that’s thousands of times more power per skin surface area).

-This makes sense considering that this kind of laser therapy actually heals tissues and stimulates growth.
-Quite the opposite of tissue destruction such as "liquefaction of fat" that "laser lipo" clinics claim.
+This makes sense considering that this kind of laser therapy actually heals tissues and stimulates growth - it does not cause tissue destruction such as "liquefaction of fat" that "laser lipo" clinics claim.

 LLLT boosts whole body metabolism, but also local fat accumulation

 In 2017 a study has looked into the whole LLLT "laser fat melting" issue using subcutaneous abdominal fat imaging on a number of patients.
-For the study, 17 subjects were treated with a 650nm laser, on one side of the abdomen, with the other side used as a control.
+For the study, 17 subjects were treated with a 650nm laser (red laser), on one side of the abdomen, with the other side used as a control.

 After six sessions spread over two weeks - and a two-week post-treatment period - the results were exactly the same as those of my much smaller personal trial: NO spot fat reduction.